JPC SYSTEMIC PATHOLOGY

-HISTOPATHOLOGIC DESCRIPTION: Hoof and 3rd phalanx: Diffusely the lamellar-horn margin is highly irregular and the normal architecture of the hoof wall is obscured by degeneration, necrosis, and marked irregular hyperplasia of the epidermal laminae.
+HISTOPATHOLOGIC DESCRIPTION: Hoof and 3rd phalanx (P3): Diffusely the dermal-epidermal lamellar margin is highly irregular and the normal architecture of the hoof wall is obscured by degeneration, necrosis, and marked irregular hyperplasia of the epidermal laminae.
 Diffusely, the primary epidermal laminae are markedly elongated and expanded up to four times normal by parakeratotic and orthokeratotic hyperkeratosis and occasionally contain accumulations of lamellated keratin or dyskeratotic keratinocytes.
-Secondary epidermal laminae are disorganized, blunted, clubbed, thickened or elongated and occasionally form anastomosing epidermal cords.
-Multifocally, there is loss of individual or groups of secondary epidermal laminae.
-Remaining epidermal laminar cells are often swollen with abundant pale, microvacuolated cytoplasm (intracellular edema) or separated by clear space (intercellular edema).
+Secondary epidermal laminae are disorganized, blunted, clubbed, thickened, or elongated; occasionally form anastomoses; and are multifocally lost in groups or individually.
+Remaining epidermal laminar keratinocytes are often swollen with abundant pale, microvacuolated cytoplasm (intracellular edema) or are separated by clear space (intercellular edema).
 In all layers of the epidermis, there are occasional scattered keratinocytes that have intensely eosinophilic cytoplasm and a pyknotic nucleus (necrosis).
 Multifocally, there are longitudinal clefts separating the epidermal laminae and basement membrane from the adjacent dermal laminae; clefts rarely contain a small amount of cellular debris and few erythrocytes.
 There are increased clear spaces separating fibrous connective tissue in both primary and secondary dermal laminae, and lymphatics within the laminar corium are frequently dilated (edema).
-Multifocally, the third phalanx exhibits scalloped margins lined by numerous osteoblasts with moderate numbers of osteoclasts within Howship’s lacunae and thin basophilic reversal lines that roughly parallel the surface (bony remodeling); P3 is multifocally capped by irregular proliferations of woven bone and the medullary cavity is filled with loose, myxomatous fibrous connective tissue.
-Caudal to P3 there is a nodular accumulation of degenerate neutrophils, macrophages, hemorrhage, finely fibrillar and beaded eosinophilic material (fibrin), and eosinophilic cellular and karyorrhectic debris (necrosis).
+Multifocally, the P3 exhibits bony remodeling characterized by moderate numbers of osteoclasts within Howship’s lacunae, scalloped bony trabecular margins lined by numerous osteoblasts, and thin basophilic reversal lines that roughly parallel the surface.
+P3 is multifocally capped by irregular proliferations of woven bone and the medullary cavity is filled with loose, myxomatous fibrous connective tissue (medullary fibromyxoid proliferation).
+Palmar/plantar to P3 there is a nodular accumulation of degenerate neutrophils, macrophages, hemorrhage, fine fibrillar and beaded eosinophilic material (fibrin), and eosinophilic cellular and karyorrhectic debris (necrosis).

-- The pathogenesis of laminitis is not completely understood, and is likely multifactorial; the severe clinical signs are due to the separation of the distal phalanx (P3/coffin bone) from the inner hoof wall (rather than 1o inflammation)
+· Severe clinical signs are due to the separation of the distal phalanx (P3/coffin bone) from the inner hoof wall (rather than primary inflammation)

-- Current proposed mechanisms for the onset of laminitis: Inflammatory cytokines à Increase in Matrix Metalloproteinases-2 and -9 (MMP2, MMP 9) à Breakdown of epidermal laminae – elongation and disorganization of basal and parabasal keratinocytes, attenuation of tips of SEL and detachment of BM à Loss of BM àSeparation of dermal and epidermal laminae, which is key in loss of structural integrity of P3/hoof wall attachment.
-Collapse of secondary laminae à loss of capillaries à increased resistance to blood flow, arteriovenous shunting, and eventual ischemic damage.
+· Current proposed mechanisms for the onset of laminitis: Inflammatory cytokines à increase in matrix metalloproteinases-2 and -9 (MMP-2, MMP-9) à breakdown of epidermal laminae (elongation and disorganization of basal and parabasal keratinocytes, attenuation of tips of SEL) and detachment of basement membrane (BM) à loss of BM à separation of dermal and epidermal laminae (key in loss of structural integrity of P3/hoof wall attachment) à collapse of secondary laminae à loss of capillaries à increased resistance to blood flow, arteriovenous shunting, and eventual ischemic damage

-- Inflammatory laminitis: CHO overload, black walnut-induced, sepsis, systemic inflammation caused by GI disease, pneumonia, and septic metritis.
-Release of inflammatory toxins à degradation of BM and dyshesion of epithelial cells from BM, Matrix Metalloproteinase (MMP) activation, leukocyte infiltration, hemodynamic changes
+1. Inflammatory laminitis: Release of inflammatory toxins/cytokines (inflammatory theory, due to e.g. carbohydrate overload, black walnut-induced, sepsis, systemic inflammation caused by GI disease, pneumonia, and septic metritis) à degradation of BM and dyshesion of epithelial cells from BM, Matrix Metalloproteinase (MMP) activation (enzymatic theory), leukocyte infiltration, hemodynamic changes (vascular theory)

-- Endocrinopathic laminitis/laminopathy: Insulin resistance, obesity, pituitary pars intermedia dysfunction, hyperinsulinemia, +/- corticosteroid-induced; little if any inflammation, stretching of the secondary laminae rather than early separation from BM leading to eventual separation at the tips of the secondary epidermal laminae
+2. Endocrinopathic laminitis/laminopathy: Insulin resistance, obesity, pituitary pars intermedia dysfunction, hyperinsulinemia, +/- corticosteroid-induced; little if any inflammation, stretching of the secondary laminae (rather than early separation from BM) leading to eventual separation at the tips of the secondary epidermal laminae

-- Chronic laminitis: Associated with rotational or vertical displacement of P3 relative to the hoof wall due to loss of interlocking force of epidermal laminae; if severely affected, P3 may penetrate the sole; the space between P3 and the hoof wall is filled with firm white tissue (proliferative epidermis), toe turns up, and cranial aspect of hoof has divergent horizontal ridges
+4. Chronic laminitis (founder): Associated with rotational or vertical displacement of P3 relative to the hoof wall due to loss of interlocking force of epidermal laminae; if severely affected, P3 may penetrate the sole; the space between P3 and the hoof wall is filled with firm white tissue (proliferative epidermis), toe turns up, and cranial aspect of hoof has divergent horizontal ridges

 TYPICAL CLINICAL FINDINGS: